 An awesome stack of granite on the northern slopes of Dartmoor’s Hayne Down close to Hound Tor.
 According to Dartmoor Legend, the stack of granite is a famous Dartmoor hunter called “Bowerman” who was turned to stone by witches along with his pack of hounds.

 Although only a short drive from Lustleigh, you could get there by taking a rewarding 4 mile walk straight from the holiday cottage cutting across the Cleave heading towards Water – but remember, it is a 4 mile hike back!

 Canonteign Falls (6 miles from the cottage)

 At 220ft, Canonteign Falls is the highest waterfall in England and stunning.
-As with Becky Falls, it has been developed into an attraction so there is an admission charge but you can get a discount voucher from their website.
+As with Becky Falls, it has been developed into an attraction so there is an admission charge.

 Haytor (5 miles from the cottage)

 Probably the most visited Tor on Dartmoor, Haytor features in numerous postcards, sketches, paintings and photographs.
 Given its close proximity to the road it’s an ideal place to get great views across the moors without much of a walk.
 Of course there are some good easy walks around Haytor – the Granite Tramway, which was used to transport granite from the quarry down to Stover, is a popular one with both locals and visitors.
 Haytor is also very popular with climbers with several routes to the top including an easy one for non-climbers.

 Kitty Jay’s Grave (7 miles from the cottage)